 The best way to update kitchen cabinets without replacing them is by swapping out old door and drawer fronts for new ones, made to measure to fit your cabinetry precisely.

-However, if your budget does not allow this, the next best step will be to paint kitchen cabinets, if the fronts are sound and undamaged, or to reface them if they are.
+However, if your budget does not allow this, the next best step will be to take a look at expert tips on painting kitchen cabinets, if the fronts are sound and undamaged, or to reface them if they are.

 Is it cheaper to update or replace kitchen cabinets?